Schneider Electric EcoStruxure Machine Expert for Sensor Integration

 Schneider Electric Structured Text Example for Sensor Integration

 Complete working example demonstrating Structured Text implementation for Sensor Integration using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 (* Schneider Electric EcoStruxure Machine Expert - Sensor Integration Control *)